jacekturek/RELATIONAL_SIG_DATABASE/README.md

 Here I outline TABLES, RELATIONS, ...
 Descriptuon is based on attributes, operators of relational language.
 ##
-Tables:
+[!TIP]
-table signal is <name, where> / types of data are acoordingly
+Tables: table signal is <name, where> / types of data are acoordingly